VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 model that your users have of the domain, and should not require any translation before the domain-model receieves and processes them.

+> "Every Human-Computer Interaction (HCI) professional I have worked
+> with has been in favor of task-based UIs.
+Every user that I have met
+> that has used both styles of UI, task based and 'grid' based, has
+> reported that they were more productive when using the task based UI
+> for 'interactive work'.
+Data entry is not interactive work."
+> Udi Dahan - [Tasks, Messages, & Transactions][uditmt]

 In many applications, especially where the domain is relatively simple, the costs of implementing the CQRS pattern and adding a task-based UI will outweigh any benefits.
 Task-based UIs are particularly useful in